Spatial Tour

 **Share Online---via D5 Showreel**

-2. You'll be guided to associate your virtual tour with a cloud project.
+2. You'll be guided to name your virtual tour and associate it with a cloud project.
 At this juncture, you can either link it to a new project or integrate it with one that's already in progress.

-1. After uploading is completed, you can open the cloud project.
+3. After uploading is completed, you can open the cloud project in showreel.

 **Sharing options：**